 Many drinks, including alcoholic and many non-alcoholic drinks, contain calories.
 Think about what you are drinking.

 - Choose healthier non-alcoholic drinks.
 Some tips: water contains no calories and can be both refreshing and healthy.
 Add a slice of lemon or lime to your water.
 Keep a jug in the fridge so that it stays cool.
-Also, think about switching your whole-milk latte coffee for a coffee made from skimmed or semi-skimmed milk.
+Try sparkling water.

 - Keep alcohol within the recommended limits.
 Drinking above the recommended limits can lead to serious problems.
 For example, drinking heavily can damage the liver, brain, stomach, pancreas and heart.
 It can also cause high blood pressure.
 Also, alcohol contains a lot of calories and too much can cause weight gain: